Board of Directors

 Eric R. Fossum is the John H. Krehbiel Sr. Professor for Emerging Technologies, Director of the PhD Innovation Program, and Vice Provost, Office of Entrepreneurship and Technology Transfer at Dartmouth.
 He co-founded and led Photobit (sold to Micron, spun out as Aptina and acquired by ON Semi), was CEO of Siimpel and co-founded Gigajot.
 For the invention of the CMOS active-pixel image sensor with intra-pixel charge transfer “camera-on-a-chip” at JPL/Caltech, he was inducted into the National Inventors Hall of Fame and shared the Queen Elizabeth Prize for the creation of digital imaging sensors with Smith, Tompsett and Teranishi.
 He is a member of the National Academy of Engineering and a Fellow of the IEEE and Optica.
 He co-founded the IISS and was its 1st President.
 He holds over 175 US patents and has published over 300 papers.
 For fun, he and his wife operate a hobby farm in New Hampshire.

-Nobukazu Teranishi is a professor at University of Hyogo and Shizuoka University.
-Since 1978, he has developed image sensors at NEC Corporation (1978 – 2000) and at Panasonic Corporation (2000 -2013).
-His leadership and image sensor technology development, including the pinned photodiode invention were honored by the government organizations as well as societies; He won the National Invention Awards, Commendation by Minister of State for Science and Technology, Niwa-Takayanagi Award from the Institute of Image Information and Television Engineers (ITE), IEEE EDS J.J.Ebers Award, a Fellow of the ITE, and a Fellow of the IEEE.
+Nobukazu Teranishi is a specially appointed professor at Shizuoka University.
+Since 1978, he has developed image sensors at NEC Corporation (1978 – 2000), Panasonic Corporation (2000 -2013), University of Hyogo (2013 – 2022), and Shizuoka University (2013 – Present).
+His leadership and image sensor technology development, including the pinned photodiode invention, were honored by the government organizations as well as societies; He won the National Invention Awards, Commendation by Minister of State for Science and Technology, Niwa-Takayanagi Award from the Institute of Image Information and Television Engineers (ITE), IEEE EDS J. J. Ebers Award, a Fellow of the ITE, and a Fellow of the IEEE, the Queen Elizabeth Prize for Engineering, a Medal of Honor with Purple Ribbon, and the Technology & Engineering Emmy Award.
 He co-founded the IISS and was its 2nd President.
-He has authored and co-authored 105 papers and holds 46 Japanese patents and 21 US patents.
+He has authored and co-authored 46 journal papers and holds 46 Japanese patents and 21 US patents.

 Albert Theuwissen received the EE degree from the University of Leuven (Belgium) in 1977 and his PhD degree in 1983.
 Then he joined Philips Research Laboratories in Eindhoven (the Netherlands).
 He is author or coauthor of over 180 technical papers and issued several patents.
 He is co-founder of IISS and 3rd President.
 He also served as the International Technical Program Chair ISSCC 2010.
 In 2001, he was appointed as part-time professor at the Delft University of Technology, the Netherlands.In April 2002, he joined DALSA and in September 2007, he started his own company “Harvest Imaging”.
 In 2008, he received the SMPTE’s Fuji Gold medal.
 He is an IEEE Fellow and member of SPIE.
 In 2011 he was elected as “Electronic Imaging Scientist of the Year”.

-Board Assignments (as of Oct.
-2024)
+| Board Assignments (as of Sept.
+5, 2025) | |

 Link to Bylaws